Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Experiments and Results

-The progression of relationship strength between exploration and the emotions of pride and surprise can be further demonstrated by measuring how each data pair correlates throughout a learning cycle.
-Accordingly, Spearman's correlation coefficient $\rho$ \cite{spearman_co} can be obtained for each episode in an agent's cycle, assessing whether the observed monotonic relationship between an emotion and exploration (Fig. \ref{Fig:results_main} third column) becomes increasingly robust over time.
-For both experiments, per-episode averaging of all 250 agent sample pairs (Fig. \ref{Fig:spearman}) demonstrated considerable variability in strength of correlation between exploration and surprise or pride.
-Hence, a sliding window encompassing 40 episodes was applied to smoothen these trends and clarify strength progression.
-While both display near zero coefficients in earlier episodes, this $\overline{\rho}$ increases for surprise while decreasing for pride and resulting in $\rho_{surprise} = 0.461$ and $\rho_{pride} = $ by the end of the cycles.
-A moderate positive correlation is evidenced for surprise and exploration, while pride weakly and negatively associates with this behavior.
+Relationship strength between exploration and pride/surprise can be further demonstrated by measuring how each data pair correlates throughout a cycle. {Here, we employ} Spearman's correlation coefficient $\rho$~\cite{spearman_co} {at} each episode in an agent's cycle. {This assesses if} observed monotonic relationships between emotion and exploration (Figure \ref{Fig:results} third column) become increasingly robust over time. {Resulting coefficients for either experiment, with} per-episode averaging of all 250 agent sample pairs, {are shown in} Figure~\ref{Fig:spearman}. {These} demonstrated considerable variability in the strength of the correlation between exploration and surprise/pride. {To mitigate this effect,} a sliding window encompassing 40 episodes was applied to smoothen the trends and clarify strength progression.
+Both {cases} display near-zero coefficients in earlier episodes. {However, this mean} $\overline{\rho}$ increases for surprise while decreasing for pride, resulting in $\rho_{surprise} = 0.461$ and $\rho_{pride} = -0.237$ by the end of the cycles. {This evidences} a moderate positive correlation for surprise and exploration. {For} pride, {there is instead a negative and much weaker} association with this behavior. {Succinctly, this weakness is congruent with the disparity of having} positive cases $10$ times more common than negatives ones {while still obtaining a negative correlation.}